Our Know-How

 then gradually raised a quarter of

-a turn to the left and then to the right,
+turn to the left and then to the right,

 allowing the deposit to collect in the